While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins

 In order to focus on the effects of speculator decisions in this paper, we simplify the stablecoin holder demand as exogenous with constant unit price-elasticity.
 This is equivalent to a fixed STBL demand $\mathcal D$ in dollar terms, though not quantity.
-We relax this to arbitrary elasticity in Section~\ref{sec:extensions}, including the perfectly elastic case.
 Note that there is no direct redemption process for stablecoin holders aside from a global settlement/shutdown of the system at par value, which can be triggered by a governance process (see \cite{dai_white}).

 From a practical perspective, STBL demand is not elastic, at least short-term, even if it were in principle elastic longer-term.
 A significant portion of stablecoin supplies are locked in other applications, like lending protocols and lotteries.
 These applications promise (in some sense) value safety in over-collateralization, but don't guarantee liquidity to withdraw.
 Additionally, Ethereum transactions cannot be executed in parallel; during volatile times, transactions can be delayed due to congestion, causing timely trades (especially involving transfer to/from centralized exchanges) to fail.
 This occurs even if, in principle, there is liquidity in these markets.
 On the other hand, longer-term demand elasticity will naturally depend on the presence of good uncorrelated alternatives.\footnote{From another perspective, a strategic stablecoin holder would take into account expectations about speculator issuance and ability to maintain the price target and expectations about a global settlement.
 This is outside of our model as formulated.}